 What are your office hours?
 Where is the EKUCC office located?
-EKUCC office hours are Monday-Friday, 8am-4:30pm.
+See HOURS for current office hours.
 We are located in the Whitlock Bldg, Room 571.
 NOTE: EKUCC follows the university calendar regarding operating hours.
 EKUCC observes EKU holidays and semester breaks (see University Calendar).
 EKUCC will also follow university inclement weather and/or cancellation schedule changes.-back to top-

 What happens in therapy?
 In counseling, your therapist will work with you to identify your personal goals for therapy.
 You can expect that your therapist will listen closely to understand your experiences, and will work with you to help achieve these goals.
 It often involves: getting a different perspective on your experiences, exploring and discovering things about yourself, making changes in unhelpful patterns of thinking and behaving, processing difficult experiences which may include trauma, and learning healthy coping tools.-back to top-

 - the distress in your life has reached a point where it is difficult or hard to function physically and/or mentally